Shelf Life of Wheat Flour: How to Store Wheat Flour Long-Term

 As we think about storing essential food items in our long term storage pantry, every pantry should include duck fat.
 This fat is popular in European and Asian dishes, and can provide rich and savory flavors to your home cooked meals.
 Preppers should consider including this in their pantry, as this cooking fat could be a high in demand commodity in a prolong SHTF scenario.
 We looked into the best way to extend the shelf life of duck fat so we could summarize the essential information into a single article.

-Duck fat has a shelf life of 6 months if stored in an airtight container and then refrigerated.
+Duck fat, also known as duck grease, has a shelf life of 6 months if stored in an airtight container and then refrigerated.
 And if kept in a freezer, it will be usable up to 1 year.
 To prevent duck fat from going rancid before its expiration date, you should limit exposure to heat, sunlight, and air.
 By doing this, the duck fat will last a long time.

 People have a misconception that “fats” are bad and should be avoided.
 But fats are an essential macronutrient needed in our diet for healthy cellular development.
 If the duck fat comes from a quality source, you’ll be getting savory and natural cooking fat that can enhance your meals and provide numerous health benefits.